Netflix/spectator-py/README.md

 source /etc/nflx/environment
 ```

+Importing the `GlobalRegistry` instantiates a `Registry` with a default configuration that applies
-Importing the `GlobalRegistry` configures common tags based on environment variables, sets the
+process-specific common tags based on environment variables and opens a socket to the [SpectatorD]
-Atlas Aggregator URL, and starts a background thread which reports metrics data every five seconds.
+sidecar.
+The remainder of the instance-specific common tags are provided by SpectatorD.

 ```python
 from spectator import GlobalRegistry